UPDATE (01.14.2020): Post updated with new recommendations and images.

 This station requires several elements – an overpass over the Van Wyck Asthmaway, new crosswalks at 77th Avenue and Park Drive East, and a new entrance area where no sidewalks currently exist.
 Thankfully, existing traffic-calming measures make this arrangement possible with minimal disruption.

-Taken together, these yard extensions are the low-hanging fruit of subway extension in NYC.
-These four extensions – all using existing trackage – would improve travel for tens of thousands of people.
+Taken together, this is the low-hanging fruit of NYC Subway expansion and improvement.
+These ideas – almost all of which use existing infrastructure – would improve travel for tens of thousands of people.